News

 Pavilion: Purpose

-Pavilion is a meeting spot for those intent on active work in promoting positive views of healthy multiplicity, and the equality of all persons -- singlet, multiple or median, unsure, in-between, etc. The goal is to change public perception of multiplicity by encoouraging positive presentations of multiplicity in the media -- both dramatizations and news.
+The goal is to change public perception of multiple personality (multiplicity) by encouraging positive presentations of multiple personality in the media -- both dramatizations and news.
 This will be the first time the public hears from multiples, speaking for ourselves -- not from therapists or other non-multiples speaking for us.

 Our Statement

 Plural people experience themselves in a variety of ways.
-Some groups have only one person who ever uses the body in the everyday world, with guidance or comments from others who never take the body.
-Others have fluid changes, with many people who may take the body, and many others who speak to them from "inside".
+Some groups have only one person who ever uses the body in the everyday world, with guidance or comments from others who never take charge of the body.
+Others have fluid changes, with many people who may take charge of the body, and many others who speak to them from "inside".
 Many of us have had the experience of simply managing, interacting with and balancing a group along with ourselves.
 Overemphasis on distinctions may serve only to focus on differences, leading some to believe we have no common ground.

 In emphasizing our common ground, we hope to take positive action for mainstream acceptance of life-as-many -- the fact that healthy, well-balanced people can and do live with more than one voice, with more than one mind.